nikhiljsk/preprocess_nlp/README.md

 * Feature Extraction
 * Word Vectorization

-Uses parallel execution by leveraging the [multiprocessing library](https://docs.python.org/3.6/library/multiprocessing.html) in Python for cleaning of text, extracting top words and feature extraction modules.
+Uses parallel execution by leveraging the [multiprocessing library](https://docs.python.org/3.6/library/multiprocessing.html) in Python for <u>cleaning of text</u>, <u>extracting top words</u> and <u>feature extraction</u> modules.
 Contains both sequential and parallel ways (For less CPU intensive processes) for preprocessing text with an option of user-defined number of processes.

+<small>*PS: There is no multi-processing support for word vectorization*</small>

 * `Cleaning Text` - Clean text with various defined stages implemented using standardized techniques in Natural Language Processing (NLP)
 * `Vocab Reduction` - Find the top words in the corpus, lets you choose a threshold to consider the words that can stay in the corpus and replaces the others